cbib/virhunter/README.md

 bash scripts/download_weights.sh
 ```
 Once the weights are downloaded, if you want for example to use the weights of the model trained on peach 1000bp fragments,
-you should add in the `configs/config.yaml` file the path to `$DIR/weights/peach/1000` where `$DIR` is the location where you have downloaded the weights.
+you should add in the `configs/config.yaml` file the path to `weights/peach/1000`.

 The command to run predictions is then: